 Promote education among the Black community as well as other ethnic minority communities on water safety and drowning prevention measures.

 Ensure that the issues that preclude these communities from engaging in aquatics are researched, understood and adequately addressed.

 Collaborate with national aquatic governing bodies, brands and other charities in order to drive participation, engagement and inclusion for ethnic minority communities in aquatics.

-At the BSA, we are dedicated to understanding and addressing barriers that limit the Black community and people of colour from engaging in aquatics and water safety.
+At the BSA, we are dedicated to understanding and addressing barriers that limit ethnically diverse communities of African, Caribbean and Asian heritage from engaging in aquatics and water safety.
 We want to work in partnership with institutions so that we can comprehensively tackle issues of diversity, inclusion, participation, engagement and representation in aquatics by having a seat at the table.

 The BSA is committed to fully unpacking the various issues that restrict ethnically diverse communities of African, Caribbean and Asian heritage from accessing aquatics.
 The BSA wants to collaborate with national swimming bodies, brands, and universities to produce targeted, accurate, and independent research on ethnic minority communities and aquatics.
 Only by fully understanding all the problems our communities face in aquatics can we work to dismantle them, creating a more inclusive arena.